tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 use local resolvers direction.
 In addition, clients MAY choose to fall back to using direct resolution without any encryption if they determine that all connectivity is blocked otherwise.
-Note that this comes with a risk of a network blocking connections in order to induce this fall-back behavior, so this SHOULD NOT be done silently.
+Note that this comes with a risk of a network blocking connections in order to induce this fall-back behavior, so clients might want to inform users about this possible attack where appropriate, or prefer to not fall back if there is a concern about leaking user data.

 ### Network-Based Filtering